 Nannies tend to talk in Net, which is their take home wage.
-Rosebud Nanny Agency (and payroll companies) strongly advise you agree the salary in Gross terms – agreeing a Net wage means you as the employer are responsible for paying any and all tax due by the nanny, so if she has another job (using her tax free allowance), a student loan, or an old employer has underpaid tax, you will have a hefty bill.
+Rosebud Nanny Agency (and payroll companies) strongly advise you agree the salary in Gross terms – agreeing a Net wage means you as the employer are responsible for paying any and all tax due by the nanny, so if they have another job (using all or some of their tax free allowance), a student loan, or an old employer has underpaid tax, you will have a hefty bill.
 If you agree a Gross wage, you will always know exactly what you are paying, with no nasty surprises!

 It is advised that you have a probationary period written into your nanny’s contract – this is usually 3 months (with the option to extend to 6 months).
 This has a shorter notice period, typically one week to either employer or employee.
-Once you reach the end of the probationary period, you should schedule a meeting with your nanny and discuss how you both feel she is doing – has she bonded with the children?
-Is she enjoying the role?
-Do you feel she is performing well?
+Once you reach the end of the probationary period, you should schedule a meeting with your nanny and discuss how you both feel the role is going – has the nanny bonded with the children?
+Are they enjoying the role?
+Do you feel they are performing well?
 If there are any issues, or anything minor you feel could be worked on, this is the time to talk it through (and if suitable, set a time limit to see a change/improvement, and extend the probationary period).
-If at this point you are very happy with your nanny, take this opportunity to tell her so!
+If at this point you are very happy with your nanny, take this opportunity to tell them so!
 It’s nice to feel appreciated.